Internships and related work experience may provide a student with valuable insights

 To help you to be effective in your search, please consider the following;

-arrange a brief weekly meeting with the Internship Coordinator to discuss progress
+- Arrange a brief weekly meeting with the Internship Coordinator/Academic Advisor to

 - Once you obtain an assignment, arrange a meeting with the Internship Coordinator immediately

 to discuss details of the assignment; location, duties and pay.

 INTERNSHIP PROGRAM RESPONSIBILITIES

 - Discuss all internship opportunities with KWS students and advise them of appropriate